 “For restaurants, the commodity inflation could take a year or more to ease.
 Unfortunately, in a year, the unemployment rate should be low enough to prevent the labor shortages/wage pressures from moderating significantly.
 Conditions could mirror the 2017-2019 period.
 However, firms have a measure of pricing power not seen in decades, so now might be the right time to raise prices.
 That is not the typical strategy coming out of a downturn, but this recession and recovery is not typical either, and the robust expansion should be put to good use.”

-Staffing will continue to be the biggest challenge for restaurants in upcoming months, while the generous temporary unemployment benefits continue creating some resistance for people joining the workforce.
-Even when those expanded benefits expire, and many states are already gearing towards ending them earlier than anticipated, the industry will need to continue to compete with others that have been hiring aggressively and offer higher wages.
+Staffing will continue to be the biggest challenge for restaurants in upcoming months, while the generous temporary unemployment benefits continue creating some resistance to people joining the workforce.
+Even when those expanded benefits expire, and many states are already gearing towards ending them earlier than anticipated, the industry will need to continue to compete with others who have been hiring aggressively and offer higher wages.

 Wages are expected to rise at a faster pace in the next months as restaurants react to the current staffing crisis.
 Beyond wages, improving their employee’s quality of life is another key factor restaurants need to contend with if they are to remain competitive in the war for talent.

 But the good news for the industry is that sales recovery remains solid and there are no signs of it slowing down.
 Restaurants should continue to see better sales in upcoming months than they did back in 2019.
-And even full-service restaurants, which suffered the most during the first year of the pandemic, are now in solid footing to continue posting positive sales growth.
+Even full-service restaurants, which suffered the most during the first year of the pandemic, are now on solid footing to continue posting positive sales growth.